DAY OF THE DEAD IN OAXACA 2023

 Wherever you decide to book, be sure to do so well in advance as the best places to stay will be snatched up early.
 You can hire a private shuttle or take a shared shuttle if you need transportation from the airport.

 Itinerary for Day of the Dead in Oaxaca

 All Hallows Eve/October 31st 2023

 Daytime: Wander around Oaxaca City and see what you find.
 At local markets, you’ll find clothing, jewelry, and colorful wooden folk art sculptures known as alebrijes.
 These little collectibles make great gifts for anyone back home.
 Don’t forget to try foods like pan de muerto, hot chocolate, atole, or mole negro.

 Be on the lookout for ofrendas all over the city center.
 You’ll likely see them in homes, restaurants, markets, and even hotels, to lure in tourists to take pictures.

 Daytime: Get your face painted.
 Plan on this taking 1-2 hours depending on how many customers are ahead of you.
 Explore Barrio de Xochimilco and admire the decorations or go out to see the Tlacolula market.
-In 2020, November 1st will be a Sunday and that’s the day to go.
-Buses go from the second class bus station or the baseball stadium (see map).
+In 2023, November 1st will be a Wednesday and that’s the day to go.
+Buses go from the second-class bus station or the baseball stadium (see map).

-Party tip: It’s best to tag along and enjoy things from the perimeter.
+Party tip: San Agustin Etla has one of the wildest parties to attend.
+It’s best to tag along and enjoy things from the perimeter.
 Watch your belongings or better yet bring very little with you at all.
-This is one of the wildest things you’ll see if you decide to attend.

 Day of the Dead in Oaxaca is certainly one of the most impressive festivals we’ve ever seen anywhere!
 If you have any interest in seeing it we urge you to make the journey to Oaxaca to partake in the festivities for a truly unforgettable experience.
 I’ve been two years in a row and I’d do it all over again a third time!